• Skip to primary navigation

 • Unsalted butter: the butter moistens the donut and adds a rich flavor.

-• Granulated Sugar and Brown Sugar: the combination of granulated sugar and brown sugar sweetens the donut and also adds a hint of molasses without being too overbearing from the brown sugar.
+• Granulated Sugar and Brown Sugar: the combination of granulated sugar and brown sugar sweeten the donut and also adds a hint of molasses without being too overbearing from the brown sugar.

 • Whole Milk: milk moistens the batter and brings the batter together while creating a subtle creaminess.